joelclermont/kendo-docs/howto/add-charts-and-graphs-to-an-application.md

 # How-To: Add Charts and Graphs to an Application

-In this how-to, we'll examine how to add charts and graphs to an application with Kendo UI DataViz.
+In this how-to, we'll examine how to add charts and graphs to an application with [Kendo UI DataViz](http://kendoui.com/dataviz.aspx).

-## Introduction

-[Introduction]

-## Kendo UI DataViz

-[Introduction to Kendo UI DataViz]
+[Kendo UI DataViz](http://kendoui.com/dataviz.aspx) has a number of data visualizations to choose from, including:

+- Area Charts
+- Bar Charts
+- Bubble Charts
+- Donut Charts
+- Line Charts
+- Pie Charts
+- Scatter Charts
+- Radial Gauges
+- Linear Gauges

 ## Example: Data Visualization of Popular Data Set